-our interests could diverge from those of our foundries, or we may not be able to agree with them on ongoing development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; capacity and materials shortages during periods of high demand; reduced control over delivery schedules, inventories and quality; the unavailability of, or potential delays in obtaining access to, key process technologies; the inability to achieve required production or test capacity and acceptable yields on a timely basis; misappropriation of our intellectual property; the third party's ability to perform its obligations due to bankruptcy or other financial constraints; exclusive representatives for certain customer engagements; limited warranties on wafers or products supplied to us; and potential increases in prices.
-40
+Ш development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; capacity and materials shortages during periods of high demand; reduced control over delivery schedules, inventories and quality; the unavailability of, or potential delays in obtaining access to, key process technologies; the inability to achieve required production or test capacity and acceptable yields on a timely basis; misappropriation of our intellectual property; the third party's ability to perform its obligations due to bankruptcy or other financial constraints; exclusive representatives for certain customer engagements; limited warranties on wafers or products supplied to us; and potential increases in prices.
+41

-We currently do not have long-term supply contracts with some of our third-party contract manufacturers for our MRAM products, including NXP, United Microelectronics Corporation, Taiwan Semiconductor Manufacturing Company, Limited (TSMC), United Test and Assembly Center (UTAC), Global Testing Corporation (GTC), ChipMos, OSE Taiwan, and Amkor, and we typically negotiate pricing on a per-purchase order basis and in some cases on an annual basis.
+We currently do not have long-term supply contracts with our third-party contract manufacturers for our MRAM products, including NXP, United Microelectronics Corporation, Taiwan Semiconductor Manufacturing Company, Limited (TSMC), United Test and Assembly Center (UTAC), Global Testing Corporation (GTC), ChipMos, OSE Taiwan, and Amkor, and we typically negotiate pricing on a per-purchase order basis and in some cases on an annual basis.
 Therefore, they are not obligated to perform services or supply components to us for any specific period, in any specific quantities, or at any specific price, except as may be provided in a particular purchase order.
 During periods of high demand and tight inventories, our third-party foundries and packaging, assembly and testing contractors may allocate capacity to the production of other companies' products while reducing deliveries to us, or significantly raise their prices.
 In particular, they may allocate capacity to other customers that are larger and better financed than us or that have long-term agreements, decreasing the capacity available to us.
 Shortages of capacity available to us may be caused by the actions of their other, large customers that may be difficult to predict, such as major product launches.